 Pacoy – The weight of the new revolver sits heavy in my pocket, an emblem of the ties Pacoy’s ‘family’ has, and a constant reminder of the one I have both gained and lost.

-Able – Anton Roderick Davis – I guess I’m just beginnig to realize how phenomenal Able would be as an infiltration agent.
+Able – Anton Roderick Davis – I guess I’m just beginning to realize how phenomenal Able would be as an infiltration agent.
 He seems to get along well with everyone.